This is new in Deep Security 10.

 Most administrators want to focus on what has changed — the “drift” or “delta”— compared to the computer's initially installed software.
 Application control is designed for this approach.

-After that, the Deep Security Agent continuously monitors the computer for changes.
-Application control is integrated with the kernel (on Linux computers) and file system, so it has permissions to monitor the whole computer, including software installed by root or Administrator accounts.
+After that, the Deep Security agent continuously monitors the computer for change.
+Application control is integrated with the kernel and file system, so it has permissions to monitor the whole computer, including software installed by root or Administrator accounts.
 The agent watches for disk write activity on software files, and for attempts to execute software.
 To determine if the software is new or has changed, it compares the file with the hashes of the initially installed software.
-Change includes differences in:
+Change includes different:

 - File name

 After application control is enabled, except during maintenance mode, all software changes will be logged.Events are generated when application control detects new or changed software on the file system, and each time that software tries to execute (unless you allow it).
 You can create rules to allow or block specific software when it tries to launch.